 - Soliciting contributions, requests for signatures, or memberships.

 - Use of Buckle equipment, telephones, electronic mail, computer equipment, copier machines and other Buckle materials, resources, or property for any outside work.

 While employed by Buckle, Teammates are expected to devote their energies to their job with Buckle.
 For this reason, all Teammates should be highly sensitive to activities that create the potential for conflict and/or interference with a Teammate’s work schedule, duties and responsibilities.
 For example, personal business endeavors or outside employment may create a conflict of interest and/or may interfere with the Teammate’s duties to Buckle.
 Buckle has a concern about Teammates, both full-time and part-time, who are self-employed or working for other employers due to the fact that scheduling problems and misinterpretations by our guests can occur.
 However, exceptions may be allowed, provided the Teammate obtains approval from the Teammate’s direct Manager.
 If approved, the situation will be closely monitored on an ongoing basis.

 GRATUITIES AND TIPS

 With the excellent customer service we know you will provide our guests, you might be offered gratuities or tips in appreciation of your hard work.
 If this should happen, please thank the guest very kindly for their offer.
-Then explain that it is our policy to always provide superior service to our guest and therefore it would not be appropriate to accept gratuities or tips for your service.
+Then explain that it is our policy to always provide superior service to our guests and therefore it would not be appropriate to accept gratuities or tips for your service.
 Suggest that to show their appreciation they could simply just return to our store and allow our team to help them again.
 Please report any offer of a tip to your Manager.

 If the guest persists in the offer, or you need further assistance in handling a situation like this, please ask your Manager for advice.